Davdu/Security1-Miniproject/AttackReport.md

 ## 4. Security Goal Violations

-**Confidentiality** was violated as we could now access everything on the server.
+**Confidentiality** was violated as we as an adversary could access everything on the server using the root privilege.

-**Availability** was violated since we have full control of the server, and could simply take it down.
+**Availability** was compromised since we attained control of the server with root access, and therefore had the power to take down the application.

-**Integrity** was violated as we have full control, and can change any value contained in the server.
+**Integrity** was undermined as we had control of the server with root access, allowing us to modify data contained in the server.

 ## 5. Maintaining Access